Purdue-CS193/homework-0-braydenreimann/index.md

 # Brayden's First CS193 Homework

-- I can assure my grandparents that I have been attending church every week (my class takes place in the University Church).
+- I can assure my grandparents that I have been attending church every week (my class takes place in the University Church). fork
 - I will learn about tools that are directly applicable to my future career.
 - The world class education I receive in this class will convert me from a small town simpleton to a command line warrior.